sorokine/phases/README.md

 # phases
 ## Minimally Invasive bash Preprocessor

-I have to maintain several bash scripts that perform long sequence of steps.
-These scripts are either intended to The idea is to split a bash script into phases and the executed only selected phases from the script.
-This task is often needed in the tasks like loading data into the database or similar.
+I have to maintain several shell scripts that perform long but rather simple sequences of steps like loading data into a database or running a simulation model with pre- and post-processing.
+Most o the scripts The idea is to split a bash script into phases and the executed only selected phases from the script.

 ## Prepare your bash script